 Quick and easy doesn’t have to mean flavorless when it comes to lunch in Charleston.
 These destinations provide options, local ingredients, and fast service.
 Everything is made with care, allowing Charlestonians to not waste the midday meal — even if crunched for time.
 Skip the stale packed lunch this time and try one of these essential spots instead.Read More

 Try one of these essential restaurants for lunch

-Located in the old cigar factory on East Bay Street, this specialty food markets’ refrigerator is stacked with anything from hand-rolled sushi to kale salads.
-Keep it light with the made-to-order fig and walnut salad or go big with the house pastrami Reuben.
+Located in the old cigar factory on East Bay Street, this specialty food market’s refrigerator is stacked with anything from sandwiches to kale salads.
+Order at the counter for a grain bowl, breakfast all day, or a green goddess salad.

 Expect friendly and fast service at this Mt.
 Pleasant deli, which added a downtown location last year.
 At Mozzo, it’s common to hear, “Hey Jimmy, are you having the regular?”
 Other patrons can choose from an extensive sandwich menu featuring proteins such as chicken cutlet, roast beef, turkey, and Italian meats served on 10 different kinds of bread.
 Daily soups, house-made pickles, and local iced tea are a few of the many accompaniments offered.

 Ted’s is a butcher shop, but Ted’s also takes lunch very seriously.
 It offers super-filling paninis, like a wagyu beef version with caramelized onions and a blue cheese garlic aioli or a chicken, pancetta, and avocado choice.
 The chopped salads, charcuterie boards, and soups offer a non-carb option for customers.

 Cru Cafe is doing serious comfort food for lunch in an 18th century Charleston single-style home.
 The post-lunch desk nap required will be worth it for the fried green tomatoes with pork belly croutons.